 What are some quick tips for traveling to Hawaii with babies?

-- Baby Supplies: You can pack diapers and wipes for your Hawaii vacation; I sometimes do this because then I’ll have space to bring back things I buy in Hawaii.
-However, most of the time, you won’t have to.
-It will depend on if you’re renting a car and where your hotel is located.
+- Baby Supplies: You can pack diapers and wipes for your Hawaii vacation (sometimes I do this because then I’ll have more space to bring back more Hawaii souvenirs 😉); however, most of the time, you won’t need to.
+The need for extra supplies usually depends on: 1) whether you’re renting a car, and 2) where your hotel is located.
 If you’re on Oahu, there are Walgreens, Longs (CVS), Target, and Walmart stores all over the island.
 If you have a car, you can order and pick up supplies on your way to the hotel.
-I would ask your hotel if there is an option to ship items directly to your room.
-You may want to bring supplies from home if your accommodations are in a rural area or specific resort complexes.
-Secluded resorts are often gorgeous and all-inclusive regarding food and entertainment, but the stores nearby can be unnecessarily expensive for baby supplies.
-Several baby gear delivery services have baby and grocery deliveries, but you must schedule those in advance.
+I would ask your hotel if there is an option to ship or deliver items directly to your room.
+On the other hand, you may want to bring supplies from home if your accommodations are in a rural area or within out-of-the-way resort complexes.
+Secluded resorts are often gorgeous and all-inclusive regarding food and entertainment, but the stores nearby can be unnecessarily expensive and/lacking in baby supplies.
+Several baby gear delivery services have grocery deliveries, but you must schedule those in advance.

-- Favorite Gear: My favorite gear for traveling is my Ergo carrier and a quick-fold stroller (preferably with a basket).
-I would often use these items exclusively while visiting Hawaii or exploring various locations around the islands. **NOTE: Bring or rent an age-appropriate child or booster seat if you rent a car for your Hawaiian vacation with a baby or child.
-It’s a Department of Transportation regulation.
+- Favorite Gear: My favorite gear for traveling is my Ergo carrier and a quick-fold stroller, preferably one with a basket.
+I would often use these items exclusively while visiting Hawaii or exploring various locations around the islands. **NOTE: Bring or rent an age-appropriate child or booster seat if you are renting a car during your vacation.
+Here is a link to the Department of Transportation for the most up-to-date information on determining if your child is required to use an infant or booster seat.

 - Must-Have Item: Sunscreen.
-Don’t forget to pack sunscreen and a hat to protect your baby’s delicate skin from the intense Hawaiian sun.
-I would also consider UV protective clothing to protect their arms and legs if you plan to do many outdoor activities.
+Don’t forget to pack (or buy) sunscreen and a hat to protect your baby’s delicate skin from the intense Hawaiian sun.
+I would also consider UV-protective clothing to protect their arms and legs if you plan to engage in many outdoor activities.

 - Don’t Start New Things: DO NOT start things like potty training, nighttime sleep training, or anything extra that may further disrupt the baby’s schedule before your vacation.
-An 8-hour flight and 2-week vacation is probably not the time to stop breastfeeding, start potty training, or take away a pacifier.
+An 8+hour flight and 2-week vacation is probably not the time to stop breastfeeding, start potty training, or begin pacifier-weaning.

 Are there any specific safety precautions I should take when traveling to Hawaii with a baby?

-- Sunscreen & UV Protective Clothing: If you haven’t noticed, I’m going to strongly bring up sun care safety over and over.
-I have seen too many infants with unnecessary, sometimes painful sunburns because their parents don’t exercise proper sun protection care.
+- Sunscreen & UV Protective Clothing: If you haven’t noticed, I’m going to strongly emphasize sun care safety repeatedly.
+I have seen too many infants and children with unnecessary, painful, and blistering sunburns because their parents don’t exercise proper sun protection care.

 - Practice Water Safety: Never leave your infants or children alone in the water.
-Even if they are in a floatation device, DO NOT LET GO.
-Even gentle currents can sweep an inflatable ball, raft, or floatie out to sea if you’re not careful.
+Even if they are in a flotation device, DO NOT LET GO.
+I have experienced that even the gentlest of currents can sweep an inflatable ball, raft, or floatie out to sea if you’re not careful.
 In addition, waves, even small ones, can knock down a baby sitting on the sand near the water.

-- Stay hydrated: Stay hydrated and keep your baby hydrated to prevent any heat-related illnesses.
-Hawaii is hot but not usually too humid, so the weather can be deceiving because of Hawaii’s trade winds.
-With children who play outdoor sports, this is frequently the cause of dehydration – the wind is refreshing so no one realizes they are becoming dehydrated until they feel a little sick (heat stroke).
+- Stay hydrated: Keep yourself and your baby hydrated to prevent heat-related illnesses.
+Hawaii often has lovely tradewinds to keep temperatures tolerable however, that often means it’s easy to forget to stay hydrated.
+For children who play outdoor sports or swim in Hawaii, this is frequently the cause of dehydration – the wind is refreshing and the water is cool, so it’s difficult to realize that you are getting dehydrated until you feel a little sick (heat stroke).

 What are some ways to make traveling with a baby to Hawaii more enjoyable?

-- Plan for Breaks: Make sure to take the time to rest – for baby and yourself.
-It’s not always easy trying to remember everything for everyone and that can take a toll on your vacation experience as well.
+- Plan for Breaks: Make sure to take the time to rest, for the baby and yourself.
+It’s not always easy trying to remember everything for everyone, and that can take a toll on your vacation experience as well.
 Plan for breaks!

 Is it necessary to bring a car seat when traveling to Hawaii with a baby?

-- It is required by law for all children under 4 to have a proper car seat in all motorized vehicles.
-Whether you’re taking a taxi, ride-share, or renting a car, if you are in a vehicle, your child will need a car seat.
-If you do not want to bring your own, several local baby gear rental sites offer up-to-date car seats and other baby gear.
+- Hawaii has specific regulations requiring children under 10 to be properly seated in all motorized vehicles.
+If you do not want to bring your own car seat or booster chair, several local baby gear rental sites offer up-to-date car seats and other baby gear.
 You will need to reserve everything in advance, especially if you’re visiting during a high tourist season.

-*Usually, buses or shuttles to and from the hotel do not require a car or booster seat but you will need to hold the child in your lap.
+*Usually, buses or shuttles to and from the hotel do not require a car or booster seat, but you will need to hold the infant in your lap.

-- If you plan on renting a car, many car rental companies will provide car seats for an additional fee, but you should check to see if it is the proper size for your child.
-You can also rent baby gear, including car seats, from local baby gear rental companies but you will need to schedule this in advance, more so during high tourist seasons.
+- If you plan to rent a car, many car rental companies offer car seats for an additional fee; however, be sure to check if the size is suitable for your child.
+You can also rent baby gear, including car seats, from local baby gear rental companies; however, scheduling is required in advance, especially during high tourist seasons.